curiousoffice/playbook/README.rst

 We welcome changing requirements, even late in development as we understand that agile processes must harness change for the customer's competitive advantage.

-We say that working software is the primary measure of progress, and to be consequent we deliver working software frequently, from a week to a couple of weeks, with a preference to the shorter timescale.
+We say that working software is the primary measure of progress, and as a resulte we aim to deliver working software in the shortest amount of time, usually within one or two weeks.

 Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely and must work